lwandrebeck/packer-maas/debian/README.md

 support BIOS and UEFI modes.
 See BOOT make parameter for more details.
 * PVE8 does not come with network bridge preconfigured.
 * PVE8 with proxmox-kernel-6.11 is untested as of now.
+* PVE9 does not come with network bridge preconfigured.

 ## debian-cloudimg.pkr.hcl